MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

    >This is particularly useful when you have multiple Web nodes and want the tokens to be signed consistently by every Web node in your configuration.
    >
    >In production environments, we recommend that you use a certificate with a private key to sign the user access tokens between the Web node and the LDAP server.
+   >
+   >Tokens are particularly useful to the application develop who can use them to identify and authenticate the user who is sending the API call within his or her application.
+[Learn more...](security-access-tokens.md)

    1. On each machine hosting the Web node, install the trusted, signed **access token signing certificate** with a private key in the certificate store.
 Take note of the `Subject` name of the certificate as you'll need this info later.